 -

-They help conserve your energy by transferring some of the work to your arms and chest.
+They help conserve your energy by transferring work to your arms and chest.

 -